Twentysix26/Red-Docs/red/red_guide_bot_accounts.md

 `https://discordapp.com/oauth2/authorize?&client_id=168453097859973120&scope=bot`

+To get your own link, just replace `168453097859973120` with your own client ID from the [applicatons page](https://discordapp.com/developers/applications/me).
 If you wish to add your bot to the [support server](https://discord.gg/0k4npTwMvTpv9wrh), use `?addbot <OAuth URL>`

+### Other Differences

 >Bots are not limited to a maximum of 100 guilds.

 As of the 14th April 2016, users are now restricted to joining 100 guilds.
 This means that if your bot needs to access more, it is recommended to upgrade.

 >Bots have a per-server rather than global rate limit.

 Standard users are restricted to sending a certain amount of messages per minutes *globally*.
 With a bot account, this is restricted to a certain amount of messages per *server*, or guild.

 >Bots can join more than one voice channel at a time.

 ***Note:*** *This is not implemented into Red* ***yet***.

 # Creating a new bot account

 1. Head over to https://discordapp.com/developers/applications/me
 2. Click "new application".
 Give it a name, picture and description.
 3. Click "Create Bot User" and click "Yes, Do It!" when the dialog pops up.